 Are the LEDs in a retrofit kit as good as a LED fixture?

 Absolutely.
 Despite what you may have heard, there is no reason that a retrofit conversion kit wouldn’t perform as well or last as long as a new LED fixture.
 As we mentioned, retrofits don’t always make sense.
 But, if you’re fixtures are well taken care of or extremely important to the branding/visuals of your facility, a retrofit will get the job done just as well as a brand new LED fixture.
 To further back this up, all of our retrofit kits have a 10-year warranty.

 It’s also important to keep in mind that retrofitting is usually cheaper.
 This is because it’s easier to work with materials that are already in place.
 So, if you can retrofit, we recommend that over brand new LED fixtures.

 So, What Does it Take to Replace a 1,000 Watt Metal Halide?

 Nothing more than a little planning on your part.
 And, if you choose to use our free photometric lighting plan, it’s even easier.
 To replace a 1,000-watt metal halide fixture, you’ll need to determine the lumens of your current light and whether or not your fixtures are good candidates for retrofitting.
+You’ll also need to decide whether or not you’ll be retrofitting or doing a complete overhaul.
 After that, it’s as easy as picking a light and making an investment.